 NEW UNDERWATER TUNNEL from Europe to Africa

-Tunnel from Spain to Africa
+Underwater tunnel from Europe to Africa

 View of the Strait of Gibraltar at its narrowest point between Europe and Africa